sarahnguyen7/HCD_HW1/README.md

 - `top10peeak.png`
 - `fewestmonthsofdata.png`
 ## Data Schema
-The schema was designed to ... go back to this later, need to look up database class info.
-Designed to look up by disease name/article title to help with indexing
+The schema was designed to look up by disease name/article title to help with indexing.
-Each JSON file contains the following structure:
+Each JSON mentioned above file contains the following structure:

 ```json
 {